epistemehealth/about-source/content/policy/privacy-policy.md

 ### SendGrid

 We use SendGrid to provide transactional email services.
 These are the emails you receive when you create an account, reset your password or submit a paper.
 We do not use email open tracking or click tracking.
-However, personal information sent through these emails may be retained for a period of time in accordance with SendGrid's [Privacy](https://sendgrid.com/policies/privacy/) and [Security](https://sendgrid.com/policies/security/) policies.
+However, information about or sent through these emails may be retained for a period of time in accordance with SendGrid's [Privacy](https://sendgrid.com/policies/privacy/) and [Security](https://sendgrid.com/policies/security/) policies.

 ## How We Use Your Information